 npm is the world's largest software registry.
 Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

 npm consists of three distinct components:

 The CLI runs from a terminal, and is how most developers interact with npm.

 After you set up an npm account, the next step is to use the command line interface (CLI) to install npm.
 We look forward to seeing what you create!

 If you choose to share your packages publicly, there is no cost.
 To use and share private packages, you need to upgrade your account.
 To share with others, create organizations, called npm organizations, and invite others to work with you, privately (for a fee) or publicly (for free).
-Or you can sign up for a private instance of npm for your company, called npm Enterprise, so you can develop packages internally that are not shared publicly.

 For mentoring, tutorials, and learning, visit node school.
 Consider attending or hosting a nodeschool event (usually free!) at a site near you, or use the self-help tools you can find on the site.

 While relevant CLI commands are covered throughout this user documentation, the CLI includes command line help, its own documentation section, and instant help (man pages).